Greenwashing Examples: The Nine Biggest Fines Handed Out So Far

 One of the most high-profile greenwashing penalties ever recorded was handed to Volkswagen.
 The carmaker faced a slew of fines and legal fees worldwide after it deceived regulators and consumers over the emissions of its vehicles.

-While the company has tried to turn its environmental image around since then, the fallout of ‘dieselgate’ is ongoing.
+Although the company has tried to turn its environmental image around since then, the fallout of the so-called ‘dieselgate’ is ongoing.

 The accusation